NSDRA/nsdra-maturity-indicators/08-3ce932c4f9/MI-R1.3-3ce932c4f9-AGGLOMERATION_STATE.md

 | agglomeration state | agglomeration-state,<br>agglomeration_state,<br>AgglomerationState,<br>aggregation,<br>Aggregation,<br>AGGREGATION  |

 ### How is the measurement executed?
-The nanomaterial's composition should be provided in a machine-readable format (JSON-LD) which can be queried using open universal protocol like HTTP.
+The nanomaterial's agglomeration state should be provided in a machine-readable format (JSON-LD) which can be queried using open universal protocol like HTTP.

 ### What is/are considered valid result(s)?
-The presence of the field "composition" in the JSON-LD metadata means the measurement is reported which is the valid result.
+The presence of the field "agglomeration state" in the JSON-LD metadata means the measurement is reported which is the valid result.

 ### For which digital resource(s) is this relevant? (or 'all')
 For nano toxicity related datasets.